What Made The 1999 World Cup Aus Vs SA Semi-Final The Greatest ODI Ever Played

-Ever since the advent of the limited overs format in Cricket in the early 1970s, the age-old game with white uniforms, a red ball and 5-days of play evolved into something more exciting, energetic and action-packed.
+Ever since the advent of the limited overs format in Cricket in the early 1970s, the age-old game with white uniforms, a red ball and 5-days of play evolved into something more exciting, energetic, and action-packed.
 There are countless ODIs already played on the international level but there’s one match that stands out in the plethora of limited overs format – The 1999 Cricket World Cup Semi-Final.

 Australia took on South Africa for a berth in the 1999 Cricket World Cup finals on the 17th of June, 1999.
 Looking back at this epic clash now, it was a match between two of the best teams in the history of ODI cricket with several legends of the game featuring in it.

-Let’s have a look at this encounter and what made it probably the best ever one-day game.
+Let’s have a look at this encounter and what made it probably the best-ever one-day game.

-The World Cup Of Legends
+Cricket World Cup 1999: The World Cup Of Legends

 The 1999 World Cup organised by the ICC was held in England with 12 participating teams divided into two groups of six teams teach.
 Some of the biggest names and legends of the game today were playing this World Cup.
 It was a tournament where players like Sachin Tendulkar, Ganguly, Dravid, Kallis, Jonty Rhodes, Lance Klusener, Allan Donald, Shaun Pollock, Steve Waugh, Ricky Ponting, Gilchrist, Warne, Mc Grath, Jayasuriya, Muralitharan, Aravinda De Silva, Wasim Akram, Waqar Younis, Saeed Anwar, Saqlain Mushtaq and Brian Lara had battled it out for their respective teams.